 Done 20: Lines 732ff: Interesting discussion, but it comes down to the time scale at which a balance between NP and NCP is achieved.
 Annually?
 Seasonally?
 I'm not that familiar with the cited work, but instead of other processes, the time scale for the potential equivalence might be mentioned.

 We agree with the reviewer here but are hesitant to add timescales to the discussion as the time scale of interest depends on the temporal dynamics of a region (and reference frame - Eulerian or Lagrangian).
 Essentially, the time scale has to be long enough to integrate over any temporal perturbations to the system (i.e., phytoplankton biomass, POM, NO3, and NH4 have to return to approximately their background state).
-For the WAP this means integrating over the summer growth season.
+For the western Antarctic Peninsula (site of the Tortell et al. and Stukel et al. studies) this means integrating over the summer growth season.
 For a specific upwelled water parcel in the CCE tracked in a Lagrangian framework, this means integrating over a long enough period that the residual biomass in the system is small relative to the temporally-integrated export, NCP, and NP.
-In an mechanistic approach, one needs to make sure to not sample over just the increasing phase of a bloom or just the decline phase.
-If, one would see excess NCP and NP (with the respective export likely not to happen until after sampling was completed) or one would see excess export (because NCP and NP happened before sampling was started).
+In a mechanistic approach, one needs to make sure to not sample over just the increasing phase of a bloom or just the decline phase.
+If, one did sample only over a single phase of a bloom, she/he might measure excess NCP and NP (with the respective export likely not to happen until after sampling was completed) or excess export (because NCP and NP happened before sampling was started).

 21. Fig. 2.
 Nice figure, and I don't remember seeing the results presented on the shoaling or deepening of the mixed layer, except in passing.
 And I don't remember seeing the secular change in MLD discussed with respect to the parameters measured.

-We thank the reviewer for appreciating the figure work.
+We thank the reviewer for appreciating this figure.

 The ML effect of PP was mentioned in line XXX – 633ff, 533ff, 412.
-In general, MLD was calculated into the data presented (GPPFRRF, NPP, NP and Export) Changes in MLD were also accounted for in NCP – however here the calculation might have underestimated NCP as stated in wang et al:XXX
+In general, MLD was calculated into the data presented (GPPFRRF, NPP, NP and Export) Changes in MLD were also accounted for in NCP – however here the calculation might have underestimated NCP as stated in Wang et al:XXX